Germany, Italy, France suspend AstraZeneca shots amid safety fears, disrupting EU vaccinations

 “This is a professional decision, not a political one,” Spahn said, adding he was following a recommendation of the Paul Ehrlich Institute, Germany’s vaccine regulator.

-France said it was suspending the vaccine’s use pending an assessment by EMA due on Tuesday.
+France said it was suspending the vaccine’s use pending an assessment by EMA.

 “The decision taken, in conformity also with our European policy, is to suspend, out of precaution, vaccination with the AZ shot, hoping that we can resume quickly if the EMA’s guidance allows,” French President Emmanuel Macron said.